ArEnSc/arensc.github.io/_posts/2020-05-18-Inheritance-is-bad-stop-using-it.md

 The distance from C to A is 2
 The distance from B to A is 1

-More over many other combinations when we speak from the perspective of other objects, but here let's just look at A.
+More over many other combinations when we speak from the perspective of other objects, but here we just take a look at A.

-Previously we discussed depth distance from A to D, how about the breath?
+Previously we discussed depth distance from A to D, how about the breath ? or how about we just subclass from A?

 ```swift